Sec-ant/matches-hotkeys/README.md

 A: Some legacy comparison code still inspects it.
 Including it avoids conditional logic at call sites and simplifies comparator composition.

 **Q: Can I distinguish left vs right modifiers when matching combos like `ctrl+a`?**
-A: Not at parse/match level using standard `KeyboardEvent` booleans.
+A: Not at match level using standard `KeyboardEvent` booleans.
 You would need separate logic (e.g. listen and inspect `event.code` of the modifier itself).
 We intentionally avoid implying a distinction we cannot reliably check.

 **Q: Does this handle sequences (e.g. `g g` like in Vim)?**
 A: No – out of scope.
 Layer this library inside your own state machine for sequences.